Getting started on OpenStreetMap.org

 - Now that you are logged in with your username on the OpenStreetMap website, you can use the iD editor to add your first point to the map.

-- Move the map to a place that you know very well, such as your town or village.
+- Move the map to a place that you know very well, such as your town or neighborhood.
+A good idea is to ensure your home (or your neighbour’s home) and workplace are drawn and given the correct address.

-- Zoom in to a place where you would like to add a point to the map.
+- Zoom in to a place where you would like to add a point to the map (perhaps a restaurant or grocery store near you isn’t yet mapped).

 - Just above the map on the left, there is a tab named “Edit” with a small triangle besides it.
 Click the small triangle.
 You should see a menu drop down.